jubelAhmed/explore-and-play/README.md

 [Edit in StackBlitz next generation editor ⚡️](https://stackblitz.com/~/github.com/jubelAhmed/explore-and-play)

-This one is Just for Learning and Exploring
+This one is just for Learning and Exploring